• Skip to primary navigation

 When you plan your visit around great restaurants, you'll be cool and well fed!

 One of my favorite spots, The Daily Beet, serves light, healthy salads, grain bowls, and fresh juices ... all perfect for hot summer days in New Orleans!
-They have a couple locations, one in the CBD (my fave) and one at the St. Roch Market, another awesome foodie find.
+They have a couple locations, one in the CBD and one in the Garden District.

 Looking for some other options?
 Here are a few spots I keep going back to:

-• Beignets: Get in line for a table at Cafe Du Monde, then order a big plate of beignets to share (or not) and an iced cafe au lait to wash it all down.
-See if you can get a spot in the indoor section if you're especially hot.
+- Beignets: Get in line for a table at Cafe Du Monde, then order a big plate of beignets to share (or not) and an iced cafe au lait to wash it all down.
+See if you can get a spot in the air-conditioned indoor section if you're especially hot.

-• Something Different: Stop by District Donuts, N 7, Carmo, Juan’s Flying Burrito, Red’s Chinese, or Green Goddess.
+- Something Different: Stop by District Donuts, N 7, Carmo, Juan’s Flying Burrito, Red’s Chinese, or Pomelo.

 Ride the Ferry to Algiers